Andrei Pfeiffer logo

 Whenever you take your car to the service shop, is it your responsibility as a client to tell the mechanics that you also want them to test the vehicle after they fix it?
 Or do you consider that the testing is implied, being part of their job?

-So, we must treat testing as a subtask of the development effort to have time.
+Treating testing as a subtask of the development effort ensures us that we take the necessary time to do it.

 Our code is not testable